Realm-Bot/docs/Realm Modules/overview.md

 - **Enable Bot to Join as Alt Account**
   Allows Realm Bot to join using an alternative account.
 This is commonly used when your primary Relay Account must remain reserved for specific workflows or when redundancy is required.

-> **Important:** Many modules (for example, Chat Relay, Realm Console, Bot Detection, and Member Gate) require an in-game Relay Account to perform actions.
+> **Important:** Many modules (for example, Chat Relay, Realm Console, Bot Detection, Member Gate, and Skin Filtering) require an in-game Relay Account to perform actions.
 If the bot is not in-game, these modules may not function.

 ---